 An internship period with the BDRI offers an excellent opportunity for qualified and motivated individuals to obtain field and laboratory training in marine mammal’s research methodology and analysis under the mentorship of experienced bottlenose dolphin researchers.
 Undergraduate and postgraduate student research projects can also be supported with boat time and office space.
-Undergraduate and postgraduate students can present this personal research project as their thesis work (Bachelor, Master, Diploma, DEA, etc.).
+Students can also present this personal research project as their thesis work (Bachelor, Master, Diploma, etc.).

 Interns can expect to gain a solid foundation in cetaceans behavioural ecology and sociobiology with a focus on dolphins ethology, habitat use

 and communication.
 BDRI offers interns the chance to work through the many steps of research.
 Your participation means that you will not only be observing the studied animals at sea, but you will also be collecting different types of scientific data, using various research methods, and helping on board the research vessel in general.
 Furthermore, as the Galician coastline is known for frequent strandings of various marine mammals species, you will be a part of an important network for rescue and data collection from these stranded animals.
 When back in the lab, you will participate in the transcription of the collected data, with the database work, you will use various softwares, perform photo-identification analysis, use of GIS and more.

 Moreover, interns will also receive cross-training in different areas related with the strandings (Response, Rescue, Necropsy and data collection).

 As an internship, you will be encouraged to work hard and gain an insight of what it is actually like to work as a marine mammal researcher.
 An academic background in biology, veterinary or natural science, coupled with motivation, willingness to work hard and interest in marine mammals research make the most qualified individuals.
 Our centre understands the importance of giving the participant the responsibilities and experience needed in order to give an insight and reflect the reality of a job within the field of marine mammal science.